DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 * £6,935 per year for a part-time course

 ### Non-UK citizens
-Tuition fees for postgraduate teacher training course for non-UK citizens vary depending on the provider.
+Tuition fees for postgraduate teacher training courses for non-UK citizens vary depending on the provider.

 The maximum tuition fee for a postgraduate teacher training course for non-UK citizens is about: